• Latest

 12. Never Apologize for Not Knowing the Answer

-In a world where experts and supposed professionals constantly surround us, it’s easy to feel like we should always have the answer.
+In a world where experts and supposed professionals constantly surround us, it’s easy to feel we should always have the answer.
 But the truth is, none of us know everything.
 And that’s okay.
 The next time you’re in a situation where you don’t know the answer, don’t apologize.
 Here’s why.

 Secondly, not knowing the answer allows you to learn.